 Mapleton is a somewhat small city located in the state of Utah.
 With a population of 9,773 people and two constituent neighborhoods, Mapleton is the 62nd largest community in Utah.

 Mapleton home prices are not only among the most expensive in Utah, but Mapleton real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mapleton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mapleton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mapleton are a mix of both white- and blue-collar jobs.
 Overall, Mapleton is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mapleton who work in office and administrative support (14.37%), management occupations (12.25%), and sales jobs (10.66%).
+There are especially a lot of people living in Mapleton who work in sales jobs (13.19%), management occupations (12.22%), and office and administrative support (11.65%).

 Also of interest is that Mapleton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Mapleton in 2010 was $24,992, which is upper middle income relative to Utah and the nation.
-This equates to an annual income of $99,968 for a family of four.
+The per capita income in Mapleton in 2010 was $30,411, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
+This equates to an annual income of $121,644 for a family of four.
 However, Mapleton contains both very wealthy and poor people as well.

 The people who call Mapleton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mapleton residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Mapleton include German, Scottish, Irish, and European.
+The greatest number of Mapleton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Mapleton include English, German, Danish, European, and Irish.

 The most common language spoken in Mapleton is English.
-Other important languages spoken here include Pacific Island languages and Spanish.
+Other important languages spoken here include Spanish and Pacific Island languages.